Classic Sports Journal

 Stars of all types (and fleet animals like Man O’ War and Seabiscuit) were listed by their respective eras.
 Since it’s a large, thick book, one must bypass pics of barnstorming basketball teams (NY’s Original Celts), a write-up of NHL’s original six hockey teams, dramatic shots of Olympic champions, and drawings of legendary heavyweight boxers (i.e. Jack Dempsey vs. Gene Tunney).

 Then there’s Babe, standing at the plate, pointing north with his right arm extended.
 In 1932, the NL and the AL totaled 20 teams.
 Teams traveled by train; uniforms were wool, helmets were not mandatory until the 1950s, and it took the wizardry of a Dodgers GM and the remarkable courage of a rookie 2B that Black players finally returned to the majors.
-[Note: 2021: MLB recognized the various Negro League teams from 1920-48 a major league].
+[Note: 2021: MLB recognized the various Negro League teams from 1920-48 as a major league].

 So, let’s bring you up to speed!
 Let each season of each sport tell a story.
 Like dad’s book, something might catch your eye.
 It might be a particular season, or game, or when you find and follow a childhood hero.
 They didn’t disappoint you then – and they won’t disappoint you now either.